2025 Edition · Tech Jobs in Europe

 Netherlands

-English widely accepted.
+English widely accepted in the tech sector.
 Direct, factual tone.
-Strong emphasis on measurable outcomes and team collaboration.
+Strong emphasis on measurable outcomes and evidence of cross-team collaboration.

 🇫🇷